-D&B has about 40 more requirements in place than just those noted above, but at least if you know your vendor meets the above criteria, you can at least get them submitted for a review.
+D&B has about 40 more requirements in place than just those noted above, but if you know your vendor meets the above criteria, you can probably get them submitted.

 And don't forget — my $99 Powerboost service allows me to work on your business credit at a more in-depth level.
 Adding payment history is just a very small part of what I do every single day for my clients.

 If you have any questions, feel free to give me a call — 800-918-7505 ext 2